Clemson-Notre Dame: Cotton Bowl prediction, time, TV channel, preview | NCAA.com

 Clemson-Notre Dame: Cotton Bowl prediction, preview

 Clemson is back in the College Football Playoff, reaching the semifinals for the fourth consecutive year.
-Though Notre Dame played for a national title in the 2012 season, this marks the Irish's first appearance in the CFP.
+Though Notre Dame played for a national title in the 2012 season, this marks the Irish's first appearance in the CFP, which started in 2014.

 That history and the statistics suggest the Tigers will be huge favorites to win — and possibly set up another showdown with Alabama.

 Notre Dame has wins over ranked Michigan and Syracuse, but four of its 12 wins were decided by a touchdown or less.
-It wouldn't be too surprising if some of the questions remain from those lingering skeptics from 2012, when 12-0 Notre Dame lost to Alabama 42-14 in the BCS National Championship Game (a season that Notre Dame later had to vacate all the wins).
+It wouldn't be too surprising if some of the questions remain from those lingering skeptics from 2012, when a 12-0 Notre Dame lost to Alabama 42-14 in the BCS National Championship Game (a season that Notre Dame later had to vacate all wins from).
 But the Irish are 12-0 again — and are again big underdogs.

 MORE: Top 25 scores, schedule for bowl games